Edward Seaga: Early political career

 Seaga's political career began in 1959 when Alexander Bustamante, founder of the JLP, nominated him to serve in the Upper House of the Jamaican Parliament, the Legislative Council (later the Senate).
 His appointment at the age of 29 made him the youngest member ever appointed to the Legislative Council.
 While he was in the Senate, Seaga made his well-reported speech about the "haves" and the "have nots".

 As one of the founding fathers in the framing of the Jamaican Constitution in 1961, Seaga spearheaded far-reaching constitutional reforms.
 He initiated a re-write of the human rights section of the Constitution, to provide for a Charter of Fundamental Rights and Freedoms; creation of the post of Public Defender; and curtailment of some of the powers of the Prime Minister to provide a better balance of power between the executive and the parliament in the Jamaican system of governance.

 In April 1962, Seaga was elected Member of Parliament for West Kingston, the waterfront area in the capital city.
 Historically, it has been the oldest settlement in Kingston for poor, working-class residents, many of whom are unemployed.
 Employment is largely petty trading with some semi-skilled craftsmen.
 He held that seat for 43 consecutive years, until he retired, making him the longest-serving Member of Parliament in the history of Jamaica and the Caribbean region.
 He is the only person to have been elected as Member of Parliament for West Kingston for more than one term, and won 10 consecutive terms.

 Immediately after winning his seat in 1962, Seaga was appointed to the Cabinet as Minister of Development and Welfare, with responsibility for all areas of planning, social development and culture.
 He initiated the redevelopment of Back O'Wall, a notorious large slum in West Kingston, and its replacement by housing, schools and community amenities, which was named Tivoli Gardens.

 Seaga also used his position to continue to promote Jamaican music.

-Following the 1967 Jamaican general election, Seaga was appointed Minister of Finance and Planning.
-In 1964, Seaga championed the cause calling for the return of the remains of Marcus Garvey to Jamaica.
-However, four years later, Seaga was a part of the Cabinet of prime minister Hugh Shearer that banned Walter Rodney from Jamaica for allegedly stirring up racial hatred.
+Following the 1967 general election, Seaga was appointed Minister of Finance and Planning.
+In 1964, he advocated for the transfer of the remains of political activist Marcus Garvey from London, England to Jamaica.
+However, four years later, Seaga was a part of the Cabinet of prime minister Hugh Shearer that banned Walter Rodney from Jamaica for allegedly inciting racial hatred.

-In the 1972 Jamaican general election, the PNP led by Michael Manley won 37 seats to the JLP's 16, and Shearer and Seaga were swept out of power.
-In 1974 he became Leader of the JLP, a post he held for 30 years; he was also Leader of the Parliamentary Opposition in various periods.
-In the 1976 Jamaican general election, the PNP won another landslide, winning 47 seats to the JLP's 13.
+In the 1972 general election, the People's National Party (PNP) led by Michael Manley won 37 seats to the JLP's 16, and Shearer and Seaga were swept out of power.
+In 1974, he became Leader of the JLP, a post he held for 30 years; he was also Leader of the Parliamentary Opposition in various periods.
+In the 1976 general election, the PNP won another landslide, winning 47 seats to the JLP's 13.
 The turnout was a very high 85 percent.